pnp/PnP-Tools/Solutions/SharePoint.Modernization/README.md

   -m, --mode                      (Default: Full) Execution mode.
 Use following modes: full, GroupifyOnly.
 Omit or use
                                   full for a full scan

+  -b, --exportwebpartproperties   (Default: False) Export the web part property data

+  -c, --skipusageinformation      (Default: False) Don't use search to get the site/page usage information and don't
+                                  export that data

+  -d, --skipreport                (Default: False) Don't generate an Excel report for the found data

+  -g, --exportpaths               List of paths (e.g. c:\temp\636529695601669598,c:\temp\636529695601656430)
+                                  containing scan results you want to add to the report

   -i, --clientid                  Client ID of the app-only principal used to scan your site collections